AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/gamification.md

 1. When learners achieve two levels, they get 200 points.
 1. When learners achieve three levels, they get 500 points.

-**Note**
+>[!NOTE]
+>
-Time period is not applicable for this task.
+>Time period is not applicable for this task.
 If learners achieve higher level and then achieve lower level of a competency, then they gain points only for the higher level.

 **Early completion points**